deepaksahu-pf9/pcd-agent/README.md

 ### 2. Configure .env (optional)

-Edit config/config.env to set static fallback config:
+Edit `config/config.env` to set static fallback config:

 OPENAI_API_KEY=sk-xxxxx
 KUBECONFIG=/absolute/path/to/kubeconfig.yaml
-SSH_IP=<remote-ip>
+SSH_IP=remote-ip
 SSH_KEY_PATH=/absolute/path/to/ssh_key.pem

 Note: You can also upload these directly via the UI per session — no need to hardcode.